Avoid financial disasters when travelling with Fast Cover Comprehensive Travel Insurance.

 - Overseas emergency medical and hospital expenses.
 The coverage provides unlimited coverage on medical emergencies and hospital expenses to all travellers.
 This package also covers dental expenses of up to $500 per person.

-- Additional expenses.
-Additional expenses are covered with limits of $50,000 for single and duo travellers and $100,000 for the family package.
+- Trip disruption expenses.
+Trip disruption expenses are covered with limits of $50,000 for single and duo travellers and $100,000 for the family package.

-- Hospital cash allowance.
-Fast Cover will pay hospital cash allowance if you are hospitalised for more than 48-hours.
+- Hospital cash payment.
+Fast Cover will pay hospital cash allowance if you are hospitalised for more than 48-hours, this can be used on taxi fares and phone calls.
 The daily hospital allowance is $50 and this cover comes with a $5000 limit.

 - Accidental death.
 Accidental death covers death caused by injury during the journey within a 12-month period.
 If your means of travelling disappears and you are presumed dead or your body is not discovered in 12-months, this claim will be valid.
 Single and duo travellers have a $25,000 limit while the family package has a limit of $50,000.